 When reasonably possible, the Customer will provide sufficient physical space to accommodate not only ATC and the Customer's present but also anticipated future use of the substation (see Appendix F for typical space requirements of each substation configuration).
 Such additional ATC requirements, beyond those outlined in the ATC Design Guide, may include transmission capacitor banks and/or additional ATC-owned elements (e.g. lines).
 Space required for an ATC capacitor bank is detailed in ATC Guide.
-The Customer should also consider its
+The Customer should also consider its requirements for connection of a mobile substation as a means for load bridging under emergency outage circumstances.

-&lt;sup>31 Phase-over phase switch installation is only acceptable for 69 kV applications or where physical space in an existing right-of-way does not accommodate a horizontal mount installation.
+32 Phase-over phase switch installation is only acceptable for 69 kV applications or where physical space in an existing right-of-way does not accommodate a horizontal mount installation.
 Hydraulic motor-operators are not permitted for phase-over-phase switch installations, since experience has demonstrated insufficient hydraulic pressure often results in switch contact not closing properly.